 Do you think only spam emails reach the spam folder?
 Absolutely not!

-So let's understand how anti-spam software and filters detect spam messages.
+So, let's understand how anti-spam software and filters detect spam messages.
 When you start sending emails to your subscribers, it will land in the inbox only after the filters verify it.

 Why do emails go to spam?

+Is it possible for even my legitimate emails to land in the recipient's spam?
+Absolutely yes!
 Because security measures are smart, even a small mistake can land your legitimate email in the spam folder.

 Here are some critical points stating how emails can land into the spam folder instead of the inbox.
 These points become especially important when you are sending bulk emails.

-2. You have a low IP reputation
+1. You have a low IP reputation

 Your IP address gets shared whenever you send an email.
 Sharing an IP address has many drawbacks.